My son was adopted from a foreign country @ age 7. He is now 9 years old, in the 3rd grade. He did not speak English upon his arrival in this country.

 The team must get an assessment of your child’s English proficiency.
 This assessment must include objective data about your child’s reading, writing, speaking, and understanding skills.

-NE DOE has checklist for determining need and services –
+Center for Parent Information and Resources has a checklist for determining need and services –

 If your child’s English is limited, the school must provide alternative language services to help him become proficient in English.
 He is entitled to all educational services provided by the school, including special education and related services.